 This is where things get interesting.

-While critics say AI just repeats mainstream lists, refined prompts surface lesser-known spots pulled from local reviews and smaller publications.
+Critics claim AI just regurgitates the same mainstream spots, but refined prompts can surface lesser-known gems pulled from local reviews and smaller publications.
 It’s like unlocking the “locals only” level in a travel video game.

 Phase 4: The Logistics Layer